Chapter 6 - The Graduate Program of Study

 6.2.4 Doctoral POS Committee Makeup

 The POS committee for a doctoral program consists of at least five members of the graduate faculty.
 It must include at least three members, including the major professor, from within the student’s major or program.
 The committee must include member(s) from different fields of emphasis so as to ensure diversity of perspectives.
 An associate member of the graduate faculty may participate in the direction of a student’s dissertation research as a co-major professor if a full member of the graduate faculty serves as a co-major professor and jointly accepts responsibility for direction of the dissertation.
+Non-ISU Associate Graduate Faculty Members may comprise no more than 34% of the POS committee of a doctoral student, meaning that up to two committee members may be from outside ISU.

 6.2.5 Master’s POS Committee Makeup

 Master's with thesis: The master’s POS committee for a student completing a thesis consists of at least three members of the graduate faculty.
 It must include two members, including the major professor, from the major or program.
 The committee must include member(s) from different fields of emphasis so as to ensure diversity of perspectives.
 An associate member of the graduate faculty may participate in the direction of a student’s master’s research as a co-major professor if a full member of the graduate faculty serves as a co-major professor and jointly accepts responsibility for the direction of a program of study.
+Non-ISU Associate Graduate Faculty Members may comprise no more than 34% of the POS committee of a master's with thesis student, meaning that only one non-ISU member may serve on the committee.

 Master's with creative component: The master’s POS committee for a student completing a creative component consists of at least one member of the graduate faculty as the major professor.
 Individual programs should consider whether the minimum number of committee members should be increased for the benefit of the students.
 The number of committee members in addition to the major professor will be established and monitored by the major/program/department.
 The POSC form available through AccessPlus must be submitted.